darbinreyes/subparprogrammer/Dijkstra/youtube/reasoning/problem1/Reasoning_About_Programs_Problem_1.md

 [Video Bookmark](https://youtu.be/OeiSWZs3GfI?t=25m58s)

+---

+//

-// my comment: Dijkstra solves this problem on video in a lecture called [Power of counting arguments](https://www.youtube.com/watch?v=jUGCe9-s5Ys&t=3m14s).
+My comment: Dijkstra solves this problem on video in a lecture called [Power of counting arguments](https://www.youtube.com/watch?v=jUGCe9-s5Ys&t=3m14s).

+//

+---

 So the rule two out one in, is not too unusual.
 If you now impose upon someone the constraint that he has to do this in such a way that the parity of the number of white pebbles in the urn between moves remains constant, then precisely the rules of this game will come out.
 And of course the rules of the game, they were the analogue of the program.
-Well that’s what I wanted to tell about the first example, where the termination is trivial, and the invariant, the partial correctness considerations, take the majority of the load.
+Well that’s what I wanted to tell about the first example, where the termination is trivial, and the **invariant**, the **partial correctness** considerations, take the majority of the load.

 [Video Bookmark](https://youtu.be/OeiSWZs3GfI?t=27m1s)